kobolabs/epub-spec/README.md

 **Sideloading**

-Sideloading content for testing purposes will allow you to see the issue first hand (with the exception of ePubs with obfuscated fonts which will display correctly when sideloaded but not when loaded into the Kobo store).
+Sideloading content for testing purposes will allow you to see the issue first hand.
 This can also be used after fixes are applied, to verify that content is displaying as intended.
 Instructions for sideloading ePubs to each of the different platforms can be found [here](https://github.com/kobolabs/epub-spec#sideloading-for-testing-purposes).

 **Running ePubCheck**